-A little yes, above all you have to learn to reject, like the small objects that you want to filter in your life and that should not go beyond the threshold of the entrance: advertising gifts or samples of new products…
+In a certain way yes, above all you have to learn to reject, like the small objects that you want to filter in your life and that should not go beyond the threshold of the entrance: advertising gifts or samples of new products…

-A few weeks ago, the European Union approved the banning of several single-use plastic items in 2020.
+Few weeks ago, the European Union approved the banning of several single-use plastic items in 2020.
 What do you think of this measure?

 It’s perfect, I would like they had set it up from tomorrow!
 If people need to be prohibited from certain aspects of their lives to have to change their habits when these are not beneficial for them or for the environment, such as smoking in public places a few years ago or the current indiscriminate use of disposable plastics, law must be those that mark the guidelines.

 Imagine for a moment that you have the power to make decisions of a political nature.
 What measures would you promote to avoid the generation of garbage?

 I would encourage companies to invest in R & D, taking into account aspects of sustainability and the circular economy.
 I would also try to promote responsible and second-hand trade in various fields and the exchange of goods between people and groups, such as repair shops, tool libraries, free books…